sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_tutorial.rst

 .. end of output

-Polyhedral computations with the :code:`Symbolic Ring` is not implemented.
+Polyhedral computations with the :code:`Symbolic Ring` are not implemented.
 It is not possible to define a polyhedron over it:

 ::